Rethinking Weight Decay For Efficient Neural Network Pruning: Problem Statement and Related Work

-As the method of Han \etal~\cite{han2015learning} is nowadays the prototypical pruning technique, it is worth detailing it.
 Assume we want to train and prune a given model with a target pruning rate $T$.
-The method of Han \etal consists in first training, and then, pruning and fine-tuning the network iteratively, with each time an increasing pruning rate $t$ until $T$ is reached.
-In particular, pruning is achieved here by reducing to 0 a proportion of the parameters of the whole network whose absolute magnitude are the smallest.
-Algorithm~\ref{hanalgo} sums up the method of Han \etal~\cite{han2015learning}.

-Though it is still possible to prune and fine-tune the model only once, doing so can be viewed as a particular case of Algorithm~\ref{hanalgo} with only one iteration.
+The method of Han~et~al.~\cite{han2015learning}, which is currently the prototypical pruning technique, consists first in training, then in pruning and fine-tuning the network iteratively, with each time an increasing pruning rate $t$ until $T$ is reached.
+In particular, pruning is achieved here by reducing to and then maintaining at zero a proportion of the parameters of the whole network whose absolute magnitude is the smallest.
+Though it is still possible to prune and fine-tune the model only once, doing so can be viewed as a particular case of the method.

-After the work of Han \etal~\cite{han2015learning}, many research efforts focused on distinct aspects such as the discontinuity of pruning, the pruning criterion or the pruning granularity.
-Each of these topics will be tackled in the following sections.